 I finally settled on the Elite Consulting Business Theme.
 Its clean, modern look matched perfectly the vibe I was going for.

 Chances are you may not need all of these for your site.
-So, focus on what you need and delete the templates you don’t want by clicking “Trash.”
+Focus on what you need and delete the templates you don’t want, or turn off the Published toggle so a template doesn’t appear on your website.

 Step 2.
 Customize the WordPress Header and Footer

+When you edit a theme section in SeedProd, you go straight into its visual drag-and-drop builder.
 The original header template had a three-column layout, which was a bit too busy for my taste.
-In this case, you can simply delete it and drag in a two-column layout block from the left-hand panel.
+I deleted it and dragged in a two-column layout block from the left panel.

 Adding a logo is also a breeze with the Image block — just select it from your media library and use the point-and-click controls to adjust its size and placement.

-The original footer in my template had a bit more information than I needed, so I simplified it by deleting unnecessary blocks.
+The original footer in my template had more information than I needed, so I simplified it by deleting unnecessary blocks.
+I kept the company info and social media menu items but centered them for a more balanced look.

 Step 3.
 Create a Custom WordPress Home Page

+The homepage acts as the central hub of your custom theme, establishing your brand identity immediately.
 If you’ve ever wondered how to build a WordPress theme visually, this part shows just how simple it is.

+Your main goal when customizing the homepage is to clearly communicate who you are and what you offer.
 Personally, I liked the overall layout of the Elite Consulting Business theme’s homepage, but I wanted to simplify it further and add my personal touch.

 I kept the hero section at the top, as it’s a great way to make a bold statement.
 I simply swapped out the default image for one that better reflected my brand, and updated the heading and description.